-The Lynchburg College Choral Union and Concert Choir will present their spring concert on April 9 at 7:30 p.m. in Snidow Chapel.
+The University of Lynchburg Choral Union and Concert Choir will present their spring concert on April 9 at 7:30 p.m. in Snidow Chapel.
 The concert is free and no tickets are required.

 Dr. Jong Kim, professor of music and director of graduate studies in music, will conduct.

-The Choral Union will perform Missa in Bb, Theresienmesse, by Franz Joseph Haydn with soloists Eun Kyung Yoo, soprano, conductor and soloist at the Korean Central Presbyterian Church in Centreville, Va.; Tara Bouknight, alto, voice instructor at Lynchburg College; Alex Tae Kwak, tenor, music director at Korean Central Presbyterian Church; and Dong Keon Kim, bass, soloist with the Korean Central Presbyterian Church.
+The Choral Union will perform Missa in Bb, Theresienmesse, by Franz Joseph Haydn with soloists Eun Kyung Yoo, soprano, conductor and soloist at the Korean Central Presbyterian Church in Centreville, Va.; Tara Bouknight, alto, voice instructor at University of Lynchburg; Alex Tae Kwak, tenor, music director at Korean Central Presbyterian Church; and Dong Keon Kim, bass, soloist with the Korean Central Presbyterian Church.

 While not performed as frequently as other Haydn works, the Theresienmesse has attracted critical admiration, having been described as an “extraordinary work with the variety, rhythmic energy … and skill of a composer at the height of his powers.”